• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-• Large Trays – Think baking sheets, shallow plastic containers, large plastic container lids, etc.
+• Large trays – Think baking sheets, shallow plastic containers, large plastic container lids, etc.

 • Our enormous trays are from Costco, but these would work, too!